atrinh0/atrinh0/README.md

 # <img class="logo" src="https://www.atrinh.com/scanner/images/appicon.svg" width="32"> Code Scanner

-Scans for codes using your camera, or from an image in your photo gallery.
+Scans for codes using your camera, or from an image in your photos.

 > SwiftUI, Vision Framework, AVFoundation, Taptic feedback